 Are files in the Linux drive different from the mounted Windows drive?

 Files under the Linux root (i.e.

-/) are controlled by the subsystem.
-This allows for Linux specific behavior including but is not limited to:
+/) are controlled by WSL which aligns with Linux behavior, including but not limited to:

 - Files which contain invalid Windows filename characters